Arohasina/patina-engraver/README.md

           Global Export Data/
           ... (other Fitbit data subfolders)
       ```
-3. No need to manually copy individual files; always replace the full `Fitbit` directory to ensure all data is up to date.
+3. No need to manually copy individual files.
+Always replace the full `Fitbit` directory to ensure all data is up to date.

 ---

 ## Usage

-**1. Load and preview your steps data to test if data is being loaded correctly**
+**1. Load and preview your steps data**

+Test that your data is being loaded correctly:
 ```bash
 python scripts/load_steps.py
 ```
 Shows a summary (`date` / `steps per day`) from your Fitbit export.

 **2. Test your AxiDraw connection**

-Connect your AxiDraw via USB cable to your laptop and power it on with the charger.
+Connect your AxiDraw via USB cable to your laptop and power it on with the charger:
 ```bash
 python scripts/draw_triangle.py
 ```
-Draws a simple triangle to test if the axidraw is successfully connected to your laptop.
+Draws a simple triangle to confirm the AxiDraw is successfully connected.

-**3. Draw wristband outline**
+**3. Draw the wristband outline**
 ```bash
 python scripts/draw_outline.py
 ```
 Draws a reference outline for the intended engraving area and tracker cutout.

-**4. Engrave your Patina Wristband!**
+**4. Engrave your Patina Wristband**
 ```bash
 python scripts/draw_wristband.py
 ```
-This script translates the past week's health data into unique patterns and engraves them on the wristband.
-You can manually input the start week with:
+Translates the past week's health data into unique patterns and engraves them onto the wristband.
+You can manually set the start of the week with:
 ```python
 WEEK_START = "YYYY-MM-DD"
 ```